OmarBedawi/my_first_e-store/README.md

 * #### Dynamic Search Bar
     * E-Books can be searched by title and description using the search bar.
     * Dropdown menus allow the user to sort the titles by price, rating, category and alphabetically (highest to lowest and vice versa).
-    * Number of results for searches and categories is dynamically displayed on the page, just before the list of e-Books.
+    * Number of results for searches is dynamically displayed on the page, just before the list of e-Books.
-    * Not working for e-Book readers because they are not a big quantity.
+    * Not working for e-Book readers because they are not in big quantity.
 * #### Dynamic product Cards and Details Page
     * Each e-Book cover or e-Book reader image is contained in a card that features an image of the product, or the stock missing image if no image has been uploaded.